Procedural Unconscionability: Everything You Need to Know

 Other courts might determine that the entire contract is void, particularly for instances of illegality, duress, and coercion.
 If this is the case, the parties will be free to walk away as if the contract never existed in the first place.

 If you need help learning more about procedural unconscionability, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.